NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 for that.
 For example:

 * Space is from snapshots that aren't part of the live volume anymore.
-* Space from blocks that are part of a object in the object store, but aren't part of the volume.
-This space will get consolidated eventaully.
+* Space from blocks that are part of an object in the object store, but aren't part of the volume.
+This space will get consolidated eventually.
 * Some is from metadata that is always kept in the capacity tier.

 Even with the reasons mentioned above, we have found that running the